-- 1. In view of the unique operations of the fishing vessels, the IMO considered the following international instruments as the four (4) pillars of fishing vessel safety: - i.
-IMO 2012 Cape Town Agreement (CTA).
-Not yet in force.
-This agreement aims to facilitate better control of fishing vessel safety by flag, port, and coastal State and contribute to the fight against illegal, unreported and unregulated fishing (IUUF).
-It also includes mandatory international requirements for stability, construction, and associated seaworthiness of fishing vessels at least 24 meters in length, as well as requirements for life-saving appliances, communication equipment, and fire protection. - ii.
+- b.
 IMO STCW-F Convention on Training of Fishers.
 This convention entered into force in 2012.
-It seeks to promote the safety of life at sea and the protection of the marine environment, taking into account the unique nature of the fishing industry and its working environment. - iii.
-ILO Work in Fishing Convention 2007 (Convention No. 188).
+It seeks to promote the safety of life at sea and the protection of the marine environment, taking into account the unique nature of the fishing industry and its working environment. - c.
+International Labour Organization (ILO) Work in Fishing Convention 2007 (Convention No. 188).
 This entered into force in 2017 and sets minimum requirements for work on board, including hours of rest, food, minimum age, and repatriation.

-iv.
-FAO Agreement on Port State Measures to Prevent, Deter and Eliminate IUUF (PSMA), 2009.
+d.
+Food and Agricultrure Organization (FAO) Agreement on Port State Measures to Prevent, Deter and Eliminate IUUF (PSMA), 2009.
 This agreement entered into force in 2016.
 It seeks to prevent, deter, and eliminate IUUF through adoption and implementation of effective port State measures.

-The Philippines commenced the preparation of the National Interest Analysis and collaterals to support the proposal to ratify the Cape Town Agreement (CTA) and STCW- F.
+The Philippines commenced the preparation of the National Interest Analysis (NIA) and collaterals to support the proposal to ratify the CTA and STCW- F Conventions.

-Digitalization of Existing Maritime Safety and Transport Security Processes and Transactions
+5. Digitalization of Existing Maritime Safety and Transport Security Processes and Transactions

-MARINA is working on the development and maintenance of an integrated database on fishing vessels and crew to curb IUUF.
-MARINA and the Bureau of Fisheries and Aquatic Resources (BFAR) started their respective programs towards recording and tracking Philippine fishing vessels.
+The MARINA is working on the development and maintenance of an integrated database on fishing vessels and crew to curb IUUF.
+MARINA and the BFAR started their respective programs toward recording and tracking Philippine fishing vessels.

-BFAR utilizes the Integrated Marine Environment System in the licensing of fishing vessels, while monitoring of location and the volume of catch of these vessels is done through the use of the Automatic Identification System (AIS).
-MARINA for its part started developing the Municipal Fishing Vessel Registry and Commercial Fishing Vessel Registry, which are web-based programs for the processing of applications for fishing vessel registration.
-The above application systems are intended to be integrated through an Application Programming Interface (API).
-Eventually, this system will be integrated with MARINA's BEST (Blockchain-Enabled Automated Certification System) for maritime safety and security processes.
-Likewise, the MARINA is currently using the EU-funded information sharing platform using AIS function, known as the "Indo-Pacific Regional Information Sharing (IORIS) platform.
+BFAR utilizes the Integrated Marine Environment System in the licensing of fishing vessels, while monitoring the location and the volume of catch of these vessels is done through the use of the Automatic Identification System (AIS).
+MARINA, for its part, started developing the Municipal Fishing Vessel Registry (MFVR) and Commercial Fishing Vessel Registry (CFVR), which are web-based programs for the processing of applications for fishing vessel registration.
+These application systems are intended to be integrated through an Application Programming Interface (API).
+Eventually, this system will be integrated with MARINA's BEST (Blockchain-Enabled Automated Certification System).
+Likewise, the MARINA is currently using the EUfunded information sharing platform, using AIS function, known as the "Indo-Pacific Regional Information Sharing (IORIS)" platform.

-Education and Training on Maritime Safety and Security for government surveyors and auditors
+6. Education and Training on Maritime Safety and Security for government surveyors and auditors